[?] Subscribe To This Site

 Heritage Cookbook allows you to type in those stories as captions for photos that can be used as tributes to some of the recipe authors.

-In schools, children produce beautiful artwork that make the books very personal.
 Church groups often infuse a sense of heritage and history to their work while not for profits can use stock photography or images that illustrate the theme they are focused on (we have seen people promote environmental and sustainability messages alongside their recipes).

 City archives can also be a wonderful source for photography.